 most.pmx contains examples of most of the PMX commands, and a few programming tricks, including examples in the last line of beam groups whose notes vary widely in pitch.
 The printed output displays the PMX commands near to the resulting typeset characters.
-It is more useful to look at the printed output rather than the source file, since the file is littered with in-line TEX needed to output the text strings representing the PMX commands.
+It is more useful to look at the printed output rather than the source file, since the file is littered with in-line TeX needed to output the text strings representing the PMX commands.
 WARNING: Do not try to play this music; it could be hazardous.

 barsant.pmx contains the first movement of a recorder sonata by the Italian Francesco Barsanti (1690-1772).
 It demonstrates many of PMX's strong points in a "battlefield" situation: figured bass, complex beaming patterns, xtuplets, and automatically adjusted horizontal and vertical spacing in crowded scores.
 In fact, this single-page score is at the limit of vertical crowding.
-It uses the option Ae for equal space between systems.
-The space between systems was increased (AI1.1) to give a more pleasing appearance.
+To get the final result, it uses the option Ae for equal space between systems, and the space between systems was increased (AI1.1) from the default.
 This is a good score to try making parts with scor2prt.
 A special command %2S9 is used to increase the number of systems in the recorder part.

 mwalmnd.pmx is an Allemand for harpsichord by the German Matthias Weckmann (1616-1674).
-It uses many techniques peculiar to keyboard scores.
+It uses many techniques peculiar to keyboard scores, most notably two lines of music per staff.